BACKSTAB44/Old-Rengar-Rebirth/README.md

   3. After installing LTK Manager, launch it and drag the downloaded `.fantome` into it.
   4. Make sure the mod is toggled on, then press "Start Patcher" at the top right of LTK Manager.
   5. Keep LTK Manager running in the background while playing.

+**For Developers:** If you wish to edit the mod, Source and released `.zip` contain all the raw data.

 [**Installation Tutorial**](https://youtu.be/_UNsweJ9h-g)